philipahlberg/camo/README.md

 [Documentation][docsrs-link-camo] | [Repository][github-link] | [Releases][github-link-releases]

-Camo is a library for converting Rust type definitions into other languages.
+Camo is a library for converting Rust type definitions into corresponding definitions in other languages.

 - **Abstract syntax tree** - Camo provides a collection of data structures that describe a subset of the Rust syntax.
 The syntax tree is rooted in [`core::Container`], which types provide via the [`core::Camo`] trait.